HisRoyalRedness/ComPortCapture/README.md

          maxLogSize:  The size at which the log file rolls over, eg. 10KB, 1MB etc. Default is 10 MB.
          binLogPath:  The path to a file to log data in a binary format.
          hex:         Display data as hex.
 Optionally specify the number of columns.
 Default is 16.
+         key:         All simple keyboard entry to be sent over the serial port.
+         wrap:        Wrap the line if it's longer than the console window.
+         save:        Save the configuration as <name>.
+         load:        Load the configuration from <name>.
 ```

 For example,